octoquad/RigMon/README.md

     }
 ```

-## Available commands ###
+## Available commands
+You can also use the following command list to change the list of available commands for your bot.
+Chat to the BotFather and use `/setcommands` and paste the text in below.
+All commands do need to begin with a forward slash e.g. `/status`

 ```
-Simple commands:

-/status
-Displays the current status of all rigs.
-/detailed
-Displays more information, like temps and power usage (for EWBF).
-/pools
-Displays current pool servers.
-/ip
-Displays current ip addresses of rigs.
-/profit
-Displays current profit taken from whattomine.com, including electricity costs.

-Exchange commands (needs an API key):

-/balances
-Returns balances for your account.
-/history
-Returns withdrawal and deposit history for the last week.
+balances - Returns balances for your account. detailed - Displays more information, like temperature and power usage (EWBF miners only). help - Displays available commands. history - Returns withdrawal and deposit history for the last week. ip - Displays the current IP address of all rigs. pools - Displays current pool servers. profit - Displays current profit taken from whattomine.com, including electricity costs. status - Displays the current status of all miners.
 ```